MudasirSherwani/Vet-Clinic-Database/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Create animals table <a name="about-project"></a>
 >In the project I have used a relational database to create the initial data structure for a vet clinic.
 I have created a table to store animals' information, insert some data into it, and query it.

+# 📖 Query and update animals table
+In this section of project, I have used transactions to update and delete records.
+I have also used my knowledge of aggregate functions and GROUP BY to answer analytical questions.

 ## 🛠 Built With <a name="built-with"></a>